library(mpbr)

 with the highest correlation will be retained and stored in the output

-object.
-We recommend nsim = 50
+SNPdata object.
+We recommend nsim = 50 at

 least to maximize the change of getting the highest MAF correlation.